Couples Therapy & Relationship Counseling in Delaware, Pennsylvania, & Maryland

 • Say what you actually need, without guilt, panic, or backpedaling

-• Understand and manage jealousy instead of letting it run the show
+• Understand and manage jealousy instead of letting it run rampant in your mind

-• Trust that you’re on the same team—even when you're not on the same page
+• Trust that you’re on the same team, even if you’re not always on the same page

 • Make decisions together without someone constantly folding to keep the peace